 101 North Highland Avenue

-The building contains early paintings and drawings by Judd, as well as furniture he designed and plans for architectural projects installed throughout the two stories and more than 15 rooms.
-An extensive collection of modernist furniture and paintings by prominent twentieth century designers and artists are featured in the building, including Alvar Aalto, Gerrit Rietveld, Mies van der Rohe, Josef Albers, and Theo von Doesburg.
+The building contains early paintings and drawings by Judd, as well as furniture he designed and plans for architectural projects installed throughout the two stories and more than fifteen rooms.
+An extensive collection of modernist furniture and paintings by prominent twentieth-century designers and artists are featured in the building, including work by Alvar Aalto, Josef Albers, Ludwig Mies van der Rohe, Gerrit Rietveld, and Theo van Doesburg.

 The Architecture Studio is a contributing building to the Central Marfa Historic District listed on the National Register of Historic Places.